Active Learning for Cost-Sensitive Classification: Problem Setting and Notation

 Let $\Gcal \triangleq \{g: \Xcal \mapsto [0,1]\}$ denote a set of base regressors and let $\Fcal \triangleq \Gcal^K$ denote a set of vector regressors where the $y^{\textrm{th}}$ coordinate of $\vf \in \Fcal$ is written as $\f{\cdot}{y}$.
 The set of classifiers under consideration is $\Hcal \triangleq \{h_{\vf} \mid \vf \in \Fcal\}$ where each $\vf$ defines a classifier $h_{\vf}: \Xcal \mapsto \Ycal$ by

-When using a set of regression functions for a classification task, it is natural to assume that the expected costs under $\Dcal$ can be predicted well by some function in the set.
+When using a set of regression functions for a classification task, it is natural to assume that the expected costs under $\Dcal$ can be predicted by some function in the set.
 This motivates the following realizability assumption. \begin{assum}[Realizability] Define the Bayes-optimal regressor $\vf^\star$, which has $\fstar{x}{y} \triangleq \EE_{c}[c(y)|x], \forall x \in \Xcal$ (with $\Dcal(x) > 0$), $y \in \Ycal$.
 We assume that $\vf^\star \in \Fcal$. \end{assum} While $\vf^\star$ is always well defined, note that the cost itself may be noisy.
 In comparison with our assumption, the existence of a zero-cost classifier in $\Hcal$ (which is often assumed in active learning) is stronger, while the existence of $h_{f^\star}$ in $\Hcal$ is weaker but has not been leveraged in active learning.

-We also require assumptions on the complexity of the class $\Gcal$ to perform statistical analysis.
-To this end, we assume that $\Gcal$ is a compact convex set with finite pseudo-dimension, which is a natural extension of VC-dimension for real-valued predictors. \begin{definition}[Pseudo-dimension] The pseudo-dimension $\pdim(\Fcal)$ of a function class $\Fcal: \Xcal \rightarrow \RR$ is defined as the VC-dimension of the set of threshold functions $\Hcal^+ \triangleq \{(x,\xi) \mapsto \one\{f(x) > \xi\} : f \in \Fcal\} \subset \Xcal \times \RR \rightarrow \{0,1\}$. \end{definition} \begin{assum} We assume that $\Gcal$ is a compact convex set with $\pdim(\Gcal) = d < \infty$ \end{assum} Our analysis uses the fact that classes with bounded pseudo-dimension have ``parametric" covering numbers of the form $(1/\epsilon)^d$ but can be stated entirely in terms of covering numbers.
-As a consequence, our results extend to classes with ``nonparametric" growth rates as well, although we focus on the parametric case for simplicity.
+We also require assumptions on the complexity of the class $\Gcal$ for our statistical analysis.
+To this end, we assume that $\Gcal$ is a compact convex \df{sub}set \df{of $L_{\infty}(\Xcal)$} with finite pseudo-dimension, which is a natural extension of VC-dimension for real-valued predictors. \begin{definition}[Pseudo-dimension] The pseudo-dimension $\pdim(\Fcal)$ of a function class $\Fcal: \Xcal \rightarrow \RR$ is defined as the VC-dimension of the set of threshold functions $\Hcal^+ \triangleq \{(x,\xi) \mapsto \one\{f(x) > \xi\} : f \in \Fcal\} \subset \Xcal \times \RR \rightarrow \{0,1\}$. \end{definition} \begin{assum} We assume that $\Gcal$ is a compact convex set with $\pdim(\Gcal) = d < \infty$. \end{assum} \df{As an example, linear functions in some basis representation, e.g., $g(x) = \sum_{i=1}^dw_i\phi_i(x)$, where weights $w_i$ are bounded in some norm, have pseudodimension $d$.
+In fact, our result can be stated entirely in terms of covering numbers, and we translate to pseudo-dimension using the fact that such classes have ``parametric" covering numbers of the form $(1/\varepsilon)^d$. } Thus, our results extend to classes with ``nonparametric" growth rates as well \df{(e.g., Holder-smooth functions)}, although we focus on the parametric case for simplicity.
 Note that this is a significant departure from~\citet{krishnamurthy2017active}, which assumed that $\Gcal$ was finite.